 The Host PC group box on the main screen displays the data storage details.
 The data storage directory is selected from the directory tree shown in Data Directory.
 In the same menu the user specifies, if an ASCII or netCDF version of the data files (which are in binary format by default) shall be automatically created.
 ASCII and / or netCDF files will then (if this option is selected) be stored to the same data directory as the binary files.
 Data archiving is a useful feature to prevent the data directory to be filled with ten thousands of files which may overload the operating system.
 MS operating systems cannot handle many (in the order of ten thousands) files in a single directory.
 If Enable is checked, the software automatically creates sub-directories in the data directory and stores the data files according to the year, month and day of file storage.
-08111623.VAR would stored be in а directory MWSC\Data\Y2008\M11\D16\.
-Automatic file concatenation to daily files can also be enabled.
+E.g. a file 08111623.VAR would be stored in a directory ...VRPG-MWSC\Data\Y2008\M11\D16\.